Skip to main content

 What is audiology?

 Audiology is an important part of the assessment and management of hearing loss, tinnitus and balance problems.
-Audiology is usually used alongside other assessments, tests and treatments that may be provided by your GP or by an ear, nose and throat (ENT) specialist.
+Audiology is usually used alongside other assessments, tests and treatments that may be provided by your GP or by a hearing specialist (ENT or audiovestibular medicine).

 • Fitting, adjustment, and maintenance of hearing aids.